 OAK PARK, IL.- Toomey & Co.
 Auctioneers

-The auction on June 28 will start at 10:00 a.m.
-CDT. at Toomey & Co.
+The auctions on September 2 and 13 will each start at 10:00 a.m.
+CDT at Toomey & Co.
 Auctioneers, 818 North Boulevard, Oak Park, Illinois.
-In light of COVID-19, the sale will not be open to the public, but bidders may participate by phone (708-383-5234) or leave absentee bids (email@example.com).
+In light of COVID-19, neither sale will be open to the public, but bidders may participate by phone (708-383-5234) or leave absentee bids (email@example.com).
+Full auction catalogs are available online at toomeyco.com.
 Early registration with Toomey & Co. is strongly recommended.
 In addition, bids may be placed via two real-time, third-party digital platforms (LiveAuctioneers and Invaluable).
+Prior to both sales, preview is available virtually and by appointment.
+Those interested may contact firstname.lastname@example.org to request further condition information or schedule a preview time.